 Some medicines may interfere with the effect of Trisequens®.
 This might lead to irregular bleeding.
 This applies to the following medicines:

-Other medicines may increase the effects of Trisequens®:
+Other medicines may increase the effect of Trisequens®:

 Trisequens® may have an impact on a concomitant treatment with cyclosporine.